 Codependent relationships are always one-sided.
 They have the highest highs and the absolute lowest lows.
 Although these relationships can feel very intimate (because an “us against the world” mentality is needed for survival), they are the opposite of what true intimacy is all about.

-Codependency is when you have an excessive, unhealthy emotional and psychological reliance on your partner.
-It’s when you sacrifice your own needs and mental health to serve theirs.
-In your servitude, you live outside of yourself but are always able to quickly shift gears and make your partner’s behavior all about how you are somehow, never enough.
+The dictionary defines Codependency as “having excessive (and unhealthy) emotional reliance on a partner.”
+It’s when you sacrifice your own needs and mental health to serve theirs and feel responsible for their behavior.
+In your servitude, you live outside of yourself but are always able to quickly shift gears and make your partner’s behavior all about YOU; how you are somehow, never enough.

 Whether it’s a codependent marriage, friendship, romantic relationship or familial relationship, the key to knowing how to overcome codependency is in the ability to recognize these things within yourself.